Nipsey Hussle, Grammy-Nominated Rapper And Philanthropist, Shot And Killed

 As an artist, Nipsey Hussle was a noted trendsetter.
 Born of Eritrean descent on his father's side, Nipsey Hussle's hip-hop dreams began in childhood.
 He released his first mixtape, Slauson Boy Volume 1, in 2005.
 But real renown began when he employed a marketing move that put the stagnating music industry on notice.
 After his first label deal with Epic Records went sour in 2010, he independently released his 2013 mixtape, Crenshaw, with an unprecedented price point.

-"The marketing for the mixtape was that we only made a thousand units and sold them for a hundred dollars apiece," Nipsey Hussle told GQ in February for a recent story featuring he and longtime girlfriend, actress Lauren London.
+"The marketing for the mixtape was that we only made a thousand units and sold them for a hundred dollars apiece," Nipsey Hussle told GQ in February in a story about his relationship with longtime girlfriend, actress Lauren London.
 "It was a scarcity model."

 And it worked.
 At a time when many artists were being told by the industry to give their music away for free, Nipsey went the other way.
 Jay-Z, one of many fans he won over with his music and marketing savvy, bought 100 copies.
 It became the model for his career as a self-starter.
 When he returned to a major label, it would be in partnership with his independent label, All Money In.